alexcjwei/100-days-of-data-science/README.md

 * At the end, I want to be able to take on the [Google Contrails competition](https://www.kaggle.com/competitions/google-research-identify-contrails-reduce-global-warming)

 ## Log
+### Day 27: 10/04/2023
+* Just added some basic image transformations and verified they were working
+* Caught bug that transformations not being applied to the target mask as well

 ### Day 26: 10/03/2023
 * I computed dice loss by hand and found the result to be different than what the library was giving me.
 Need to investigate why that is.
 It's giving me a lower score than it should be.